In Lackawanna County, blessing bags by the hundreds

-OLD FORGE, Pa. — They call them Blessing bags: filled with items like toothpaste, socks, soap, water, food and more.
+OLD FORGE, Pa. — They call them Blessing bags; they're filled with items like toothpaste, socks, soap, water, food, and more.

 “It was absolutely amazing, it really was, I didn’t expect that many.
 Every day they just kept coming in with bags and bags, " said teacher and organizer Jennifer Matute.